jacebenson/jace.pro/content/post/2018-04-10-certifications/index.md

 | Follow Comptia Model      | 20%    |
 | 10 votes                  |        |

-> Prosective \#servicenow employers, what do you find more telling of a
+> Prospective \#servicenow employers, what do you find more telling of a
 > quality applicant? \#servicenowdev.
 If it's something else, reply to
 > this.
 >